Life events shared by Yeshua (Jesus)

 of royal descent; Mary would partake of royalty by being married to

 Joseph. (e.g. Matthew 1:1-16).

-	and God is often referred to as King of Kings.
+and God is often referred to in the Bible as the King of Kings.

-	There is no match here.
+There is no information available that could show or disprove a match here.
 Nothing is known about the genealogy of

 Mary, so this cannot be confirmed.
 If the early Christians believed that